 HVAC systems circulate the air between outdoor and indoor areas and maintain the ambient temperature so that the occupants feel warm in winter and sufficiently cool in the heat of the summer.

-Components of HVAC Systems
+Components of your HVAC Unit

 While HVAC units have different makes and models, the basic elements remain the same.
 There are 3 main components to an HVAC unit and these are as follows-